-With program approval, students may transfer coursework numbered 400 or above, taken as a UW-Madison University Special student, toward the minimum credit requirement.
-Courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute may be applied toward the minimum graduate coursework (50%) requirement.
-Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 9 credits of coursework numbered 400 or above taken as a University Special student toward the minimum graduate degree credit requirement.
+These credits are not allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute.
+Credits earned ten or more years prior to admission to a doctoral degree are not allowed to satisfy requirements.